 Prior to your consultation

 Your first point of contact will be with AVC’s highly trained and knowledgeable patient coordinators.
-They will access your suitability over the phone and inform you of all the possible treatments you may be suitable for.
+They will assess your suitability over the phone and inform you of your possible treatment options.
+This will also save your time in rare instances where patients are found to be unsuitable.

 Once a consultation is booked, we will send out a confirmation letter with a medical questionnaire.
 This form should be filled in prior to the initial assessment – it can either be emailed or brought to the consultation.